Slynova-Org/flydrive/README.md

 - Amazon S3 (You need to install `aws-sdk` package to be able to use this driver)
 - Digital Ocean Spaces (You need to install `aws-sdk` package to be able to use this driver)
 - Google Cloud Storage (You need to install `@google-cloud/storage` package to be able to use this driver)
+- Scaleway Object Storage (You need to install `aws-sdk` package to be able to use this driver)

 ---